Senegal Parrot vs Society Finch: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Senegal Parrot and Society Finch is one of the most significant factors in choosing between these birds.
 Senegal Parrot is characterized by a friendly personality, while Society Finch tends toward friendly traits.
 In daily life, this means Senegal Parrot owners typically experience a bird that leans toward friendly behavior, while Society Finch owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is a function of your own life, not an objective ranking.

 Best for Families with Children